Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Statistical-computational critical values for higher-order tensors

-\end{thm} Theorem~\ref{thm:comp} indicates the impossibility of exact recovery by polynomial-time algorithms when $\gamma < -K/2$.
-Therefore, $\gamma_{\text{comp}}:=-K/2$ is the critical value for computational performance of dTBM.
-In Section~\ref{sec:alg}, we will show the condition $\gamma> -K/2$ suffices for our proposed polynomial-time estimator.
-Thus, $\gamma_{\text{comp}}:=-K/2$ is the critical value for computational performance of dTBM.
+The proofs for the two parts in Theorem~\ref{thm:comp} are in the Appendix B, Section~\ref{sec:compprove1} and Section~\ref{sec:statprove2}, respectively.
+The first part of Theorem~\ref{thm:comp} indicates the impossibility of exact recovery by polynomial-time algorithms when $\gamma < -K/2$, and the second part shows the existence of such algorithm when {$\gamma > -K/2+c_0$ for an arbitrary constant $c_0 > 0$} under extra technical assumptions.
+In Section~\ref{sec:alg}, we will present an efficient polynomial-time algorithm in this setting.
+Therefore, we conclude that $\gamma_{\text{comp}}:=-K/2$ is the critical value for computational performance of dTBM with respect to our SNR.

-\begin{rmk}[Statistical-computational gaps] Now, we have established the phase transition of exact clustering under order-$K$ dTBM by combing Theorems~\ref{thm:stats} and \ref{thm:comp}.
+\begin{rmk}[Statistical-computational gaps] Now, we have established the phase transition of exact clustering under order-$K$ dTBM by combining Theorems~\ref{thm:stats} and \ref{thm:comp}.
 Figure~\ref{fig:phase_axis} summarizes our results of critical SNRs when $K \geq 2$.
 In the weak SNR region $\gamma < -(K-1)$, no statistical estimator succeeds in degree-corrected higher-order clustering.
 In the strong SNR region $\gamma > -K/2$, our proposed algorithm precisely recovers the clustering in polynomial time.
 In the moderate SNR regime, $-(K-1)\leq \gamma \leq -K/2$, the degree-corrected clustering problem is statistically easy but computationally hard.
 Particularly, dTBM reduces to matrix degree-corrected model when $K =2$, and the statistical and computational bounds show the same critical value.
 When $K =1$, dTBM reduces to the degree-corrected sub-Gaussian mixture model (GMM) with model

 where $\mY \in \bbR^{p \times d}$ collects $n$ data points in $\bbR^d$, $\mS \in \bbR^{r \times d}$ collects the $d$-dimensional centroids for $r$ clusters, and $\mTheta \in \bbR^{p \times p}, \mM \in \{0,1\}^{p \times r}, \mE \in \bbR^{p \times d}$ have the same meaning as in dTBM. \cite{lu2016statistical} implies that polynomial-time algorithms are able to achieve the statistical minimax lower bound in GMM.
-Therefore, we conclude that the statistical-to-computational gap emerges only for higher-order tensors with $K \geq 3$.
+Therefore, we conclude that the statistical-computational gap emerges only for higher-order tensors with $K \geq 3$.
 The result reveals the intrinsic distinctions among (vector) one-dimensional clustering, (matrix) biclustering, and (tensor) higher-order clustering. \end{rmk}